Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Distortion--Rate Region of Gauss--Markov Process Multi-Tracking

-\textbf{\emph{Basic step} ($t = 1$).} First note that, since $\bs_0 = 0$ and vector $\bw_1$ consists of i.i.d.\ Gaussian entries of variance $W_1$, \eqref{eq:ind2prove:recur} is satisfied with equality.
-To prove \eqref{eq:ind2prove:EP}, we use the fact that the optimal achievable distortion $D_1$ for a Gaussian source ($\bs_1 = \bw_1$) with i.i.d.\ entries of power $W_1$ and rate $\Rone$ is dictated by its rate--distortion function (RDF)~\cite[Ch.~10.3.2]{CoverBook2Edition}:
+\textbf{\emph{Basic step} ($t = 1$).} First note that, since $\bs_0 = 0$, and the vector $\bw_1$ consists of i.i.d.\ Gaussian entries of variance $W_1$, \eqref{eq:ind2prove:recur} is satisfied with equality.
+To prove \eqref{eq:ind2prove:EP}, we use the fact that the optimal achievable distortion $D_1$ for a Gaussian process ($\bs_1 = \bw_1$) with i.i.d.\ entries of power $W_1$ and rate $\Rone$ is dictated by its rate--distortion function~\cite[Ch.~10.3.2]{CoverBook2Edition}:

 \emph{\textbf{Inductive step.}} Let $\indind \geq 2$ and suppose \eqref{eq:ind2prove} is true for $\tind = \indind-1$.
 We shall now prove that it holds also for $\tind = \indind$.